MHJahanbakhsh/notes/REACT.md

 [Pure Component vs React.memo](https://dev.to/nibble/react-memo-and-react-purecomponent-3k7k)

 ## useEffect vs useLayoutEffect:
-their logic and usage is pretty much the same,with minor diffrence: rule of thumb is useLayoutEffect runs before useEffect.and is much more similar to "componentDidMount" and "componentDidUpdate". for example if you wanna do some styling on a DOM before it actually loads,its better to use "useLayoutEffect".
+their logic and usage is pretty much the same,with minor diffrence: rule of thumb is useLayoutEffect runs before useEffect,and is much more similar to "componentDidMount" and "componentDidUpdate". for example if you wanna do some styling on a DOM before it actually loads,its better to use "useLayoutEffect".